State of Asset Tokenization 2026: Market Data, Trends, and What's Next

 Tokenized US Treasuries

-The fastest-growing segment and the "gateway drug" for institutional tokenization:
+This segment became the "gateway drug" for institutional tokenization — and I understand why:

 | Metric | Value |